jeffboichuk/ice-marketing/starbucks-case-discussion.md

 ## Discussion Questions {-}

 1. What decision needs to be made in the Starbucks case, and what alternatives should Johnson be considering?
-Arrive at three alternatives, with one being to only use nonconfrontational tactics [see @chatterji-toffel-2018, p.
+Arrive at three alternatives, with one being to only engage in brand activism on the topic of race relations in America nonconfrontationally [see @chatterji-toffel-2018, p.
 82].
 2. What guiding principles should Starbucks use to decide among initiatives that it could pursue to improve race relations in America?
+Define and rank the guiding principles you arrive at cogently.

+## Assignments Due {-}

+- **Individual preparation**: Answers to today's discussion questions, typed, printed, and stapled (if your answers amount to more than one page), with your name, computing ID, and block number in the top, right-hand corner of the page

 ## Assignments Made {-}

 - Starbucks Case Report (due `r class_session[[14, "date"]]`)

-## Assignments Due {-}

--

 [harvard-course-pack]: https://hbsp.harvard.edu/coursepacks/651114
 [chatterji-toffel-2018]: http://proxy01.its.virginia.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=bth&AN=126916198&site=ehost-live&scope=site